Taghreeda20/Excel-sales-dashboard/README.md

 - Mountain-200 Black (38) was the top selling product with 1,128 orders

 ## How to Use
-1. Open Salesdashboard.xlsx in Microsoft Excel
+1. Open SalesDashboard.xlsx in Microsoft Excel
 2. Navigate between:
    - "PivotTables" sheet - Source data and pivot tables
    - "Dashboard" sheet - Interactive dashboard view